AndreM92/Social-Media-Bots/README.md

 This project includes Social Media Bots with a focus on Data Scraping and Data Analytics.</br>

 ## InstaCrawler_file: A crawler for Instagram as an executable file
-(written for German social media pages, but easily transferable to other languages)
+(Written for German social media pages, but easily transferable to other languages)

 Instructions:
 1. Install all necessary Python modules